Slimefun/Slimefun4/docs/sop/update.md

 **This is only needed in a major version**

-In the `e2e-testing.yml` file you will need to update the matrix stratergy, please add the latest version of the old major (e.g. if 1.21 came out, add 1.20.x where x is the latest released version).
+In the `e2e-testing.yml` file you will need to update the matrix strategy, please add the latest version of the old major (e.g. if 1.21 came out, add 1.20.x where x is the latest released version).
 If MC is requiring a new Java version make sure that is updated too in the `latest` version.

 Once updated, push and re-verify that the E2E tests are still passing.